Money Calculator

 ℹ️

 Current PPF rate: 7.1% per annum, compounded annually.
-The Government of India announces the PPF rate quarterly.
-The rate has been stable at 7.1% since April 2020.
-This calculator uses the current rate for all years actual returns may vary if the rate changes.
+The Government of India reviews the PPF rate quarterly.
+The rate has held steady at 7.1% since April 2020.
+Actual returns may vary if the government revises the rate.

 Maturity amount